Joanna Muszkowska-Penson

-Joanna Helena Muszkowska-Penson (1921- 2023) was a Polish doctor and academic teacher, professor of medical sciences, opposition activist during the Polish People's Republic and close associate of anti-communist leader and future Polish president Lech Wałęsa.
+Joanna Helena Muszkowska-Penson (1921– 2023) was a Polish doctor and academic teacher, professor of medical sciences, opposition activist during the Polish People's Republic and close associate of anti-communist leader and future Polish president Lech Wałęsa.

 Biography

 Joanna Helena Muszkowska-Penson was born in 1921 in Warsaw, she was the daughter of bibliologist Jan and Janina Muszkowska.
 In 1939, she graduated from Queen Jadwiga Secondary School No. 10 in Warsaw and in 1940 she became a soldier Union of Armed Struggle in Warsaw.
 In 1941 she was apprehended and placed in Pawiak Prison, in September of that year, she was imprisoned in the German concentration camp Ravensbrück, from which she was freed in April 1945.

 In 1950, she graduated from Medical University of Łódż.
 In 1961, she obtained her doctorate, and in 1971, she obtained her postdoctoral degree.
 In 1976, she received a professorship in medical sciences.
 She specialised in nephrology and internal medicine.
-From 1950-1980 employed at the Kidney Disease Clinic of the Medical University of Gdańsk, then until 1991 at the provincial hospital, where she held the position of head of the internal medicine department.
+From 1950 to 1980 employed at the Kidney Disease Clinic of the Medical University of Gdańsk, then until 1991 at the provincial hospital, where she held the position of head of the internal medicine department.